dlang/DIPs/DIPs/DIP1xxy-mvf.md

 void main()
 {
-    // a - b evaluated at compile-time assert(f(a - b) == 1); // Potential Bug: calls f(bool).
+    // a - b evaluated at compile time assert(f(a - b) == 1); // Potential Bug: calls f(bool).
 Did the author intend to call f(long)?

-    // c - d evaluated at run-time assert(f(c - d) == 2); // calls f(long)
+    // c - d evaluated at run time assert(f(c - d) == 2); // calls f(long)
 }
 ```
-The overload called depends on whether the subtraction expression is evaluated at compile-time or run-time.
-If evaluated at compile-time, due to value range propagation and implicit conversion of integer literals to `bool`, the `f(bool)` overload is called.
-If evaluated at run-time, the `f(long)` overload is called.
+Which overload the compiler selects is dependent on whether the subtraction expression is evaluated at compile time or run time.
+If evaluated at compile time, due to value range propagation and implicit conversion of integer literals to `bool`, the `f(bool)` overload is called.
+If evaluated at run time, the `f(long)` overload is called.

 ### Summary
-D already has boolean literals `true` and `false`, so the implicit conversions of integer literals to `bool` are not necessary; they only introduce ambiguity in the source code, circumvent the type system, and through bad interplay with value range propagation, cause unintuitive behavior in overload resolution.
+D already has boolean literals `true` and `false`, so the implicit conversion of integer literals to `bool` is not necessary; they only introduce ambiguity in the source code, circumvent the type system, and through bad interplay with value range propagation, cause unintuitive behavior in overload resolution.

 If required, users can always resort to explicit casts (e.g. `cast(bool)0`) to take control and convey their intent.